Iconic-Shuq/TryWhenever/README.md

 # TryWhenever
-Everything here is basically a Demo
+Everything here is basically a D

+# New
+Upon adding new lines try as much as possible to notify the users